 Sometimes a combination of several different options gives the best results.

-Antioxidants such as Vitamins E & C, and L-Carnitine can help protect Fido's brain cells from further damage, and Omega-3 fatty acids can help keep those cells healthy.
+Antioxidants such as Vitamins E & C, and L-Carnitine can help protect Fido's brain cells from further damage.

 This means that Fido should find it easier to learn new things, or remember new or old habits and lessons.

-Some herbs might also be helpful, including Lemon Balm and Gingko.
+Some herbs might also be helpful, such as Lemon Balm and Gingko.

 There are a range of different nutritional supplements which claim to help dogs with age-related cognitive decline.